CJStadler/CJStadler.github.io/_posts/2021-03-13-algebraic-data-types.md

 Since we have an algebraic expression for `Bits<N>`, we now know that refactor a type `T` into an equivalent `Bits<N>` representation we need to transform its expression into the form `2^N`.
-And since bits don't come in fractions we won't always be able to find an exact representation (hence the `≥` instead of `=` below).
+Since bits don't come in fractions we won't always be able to find an exact representation (hence the `≥` instead of `=` below).
 Generally: